Medical Marijuana in Montana

 - Proof of Funding

-In the near future, there will be an open application process for Adult-Use Marijuana Business Licenses in Montana.
+There will be an open application process for Adult-Use Marijuana Business Licenses in 2025.
 Now is the time to get started with your comprehensive and strategic business plan!
 Contact one of our consultants to further discuss your options here.